Firmware Upgrade importance, best practices and OTA methods

 OTA Firmware Upgrade

-USB, SD Card & Host Upgrade:
+USB, SD Card and Host Upgrade:

 Local Firmware Upgrade